 3) Master equations, main properties and techniques of solution.
 Gillespie algorithm.
 Stochastic chemical kinetics.

 4) Fokker-Planck equations and Langevin equations.
 Main methods of solution.
-Simulation schemes for Langevin equations.
-Random walks and colloidal particles in physics.
+Simulation of Langevin equations.
+Colloidal particles in physics.

 5) First passage-time problems.
 Concept of absorbing state and main methods of solution.
 First passage times in integrate-and-fire neurons.